nishant2106/nishant2106/src/data/about.md

 # Intro

-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art quickly, accurately, and at scale.
-I also advise startups, and I invest in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
-I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
+I am a Software Developer Engineer - 1 at [CareFi](https://carefi.in) where I build FinTech Products to make healthcare Financing Faster and Efficient.
+I also learn multiple Technologies and build independent projects.
+I am specially interested in Web Development, PWA and React.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.
+At CareFi, I have learned how to build product, manage people, be part of a team and build on-line predictive models with technologies like [React](https://reactjs.org/), [Typescript](https://www.typescriptlang.org/), [Django Rest Framework](https://www.django-rest-framework.org/), [ionic](https://ionicframework.com/) and [ant](https://ant.design/).
+I primarily work as a Front-End Developer but like to contribute in every path of the product be it Planning, Design and specially Backend .

 # Some history

-- My parents put a computer in my bedroom in 1993 when I was 3.
-It was an old Tandy that ran MS-DOS.
-My favorite games were Street Rod 2, Wolfenstein 3D, and Tom and Jerry.
-It had a mechanical keyboard and a turbo button.
-To this day, I still don't know what pressing the turbo button really did.
+- I loved playing mobile games as a kid and would spend hours on my Parent's phone.

-- We subscribed to AOL in 1995.
-I still remember installing it from a floppy disk onto our brand new Packard Bell.
-It took years for me to send my first email.
+- At 11, After seeing my love and curiosity with Mobile and Technology my parents bought me a [Samsung Galaxy Pocket](https://gadgets360.com/samsung-galaxy-pocket-539)

 - In the summer of 1996, my uncle purchased [MegaRace](https://en.wikipedia.org/wiki/MegaRace) from [Media Play](https://en.wikipedia.org/wiki/Media_Play) and installed it on my mom's work computer.
 I might have endangered her business by using her computer too much.